gvazdas/svencoop/README.md

 Some triggers do more than just play sound files; some will randomize sounds from a preset list, others will change player glow, a few will make nearby players emit sounds, a couple will mess with the game engine, heal players, etc. Here is a full list of these custom triggers:

-random nishiki duke thinking zombiegoasts funky trap desperate careless dental meow sciteam scream dracula petition zombie bimbos soy payne speed caramel wtfboom standing bug imded gman hammy stalker nomatter lamour weartie mymovie doot basedcringe
+random nishiki trap desperate careless dental sciteam scream petition zombie bimbos payne speed caramel wtfboom standing bug imded hammy stalker nomatter lamour weartie mymovie doot basedcringe

 ## Commands
 .cs